Box turtle: Research

 A recent study conducted by Davidson College revealed, among other things, that a box turtle can make sounds with its jaws that exceed 75 dB.
 This sound can be used to scare away predators and even also as some kind of mating call.

 Mating

 While it appears that most matings of Terrapene carolina occur in one-on-one encounters, there are occasions when two males will compete for access to the same female.
 These encounters, which almost never amount to mortal combat, consist of head-butting, shoving, and perhaps attempts to overturn the other.
 It is presumed that eventually one of the males exhausts himself and withdraws from the field while the other gains access to the female.
+Mating occurs during nesting season beginning in the late boreal spring and ceasing at the end of the summer months.